Representable/representable/docs/geodjango.md

 Taken from https://medium.com/agatha-codes/painless-postgresql-django-d4f03364989 and adapted.

 1. Install required requirements `pip install -r requirements.txt`.
+You may need to install libmemcached first.
 2. Install PostgreSQL from: https://postgresapp.com/downloads.html.
 Choose the first download option: Postgres.app with PostgreSQL 11.
 If you don't already have postgres, do "brew install postgres".
 3. Make sure to start a Postgres server.
 Use the default settings on Port 5432.
 4. Use the information I texted you to create a Postgres user with the DISTR_DB_USER, a database with DISTR_DB_NAME, and password DISTR_DB_PASS.